Man’s Best Travel Buddy: 4 Pet-Friendly Travel Destinations

 Dogs are man’s best friend.
 So why can’t they also be the perfect travel companion?

 Good news, human, they can be!
-So pack your bags, gather your furry best friend (don’t forget the treats!) and explore these pet-friendly destinations that both you and your pet will love!
+So pack your bags, gather your furry best friend (don’t forget the treats!) and explore these pet-friendly travel destinations that both you and your pet will love!

 Paris loves pups.
 While the City of Light is home to fine dining and exquisite shopping, it welcomes furry adventurers as lots of restaurants and stores welcome smaller pets that fit into carriers.
 Luxurious hotels, such as the L’ Hotel, the Four Seasons George V Paris and the Shangri-La Hotel Paris, are pet-friendly, and some do not charge pet fees!